usama8199/MultiAgent-ChatModel/README.md

 2. Then, it will extract the relevant documents using the question and some similarity search methods.
 3. It will then utilize the question and retrieved documents or chunks, and use the most relevant chunks based on semantic and syntactic meaning using GPT models and an appropriate prompt (in the paper, they have trained a T5 model).
 4. If no relevant chunks are found, the chain will search the web for relevant information, provide an answer, and send it to the supervisor.
-5. If even one relevant chunk is found, it will use that to generate an answer and send it to the supervisor, which will decide the next steps.
+5. If even one relevant chunk is found, it will use that to generate an answer and send it to the supervisor, who will decide the next steps.

 # Setup